Dental Crowns Chicago Loop, IL

 How long does a crown last?

-A dental crown does have the potential to last a lifetime.
-The location of the restoration will determine how much it is used.
-The more it is used, the more wear it will endure over the years, and it will have a higher chance of breaking or cracking.
-On the contrary, if it is well taken care of and doesn’t endure much wear and tear, it can last forever.
-On average, you should expect your tooth cap to last 10 to 30 years.
+A dental crown has the potential to last a lifetime.
+The location of the restoration will determine how much use it gets.
+The more wear it endures over the years, the more risk it has of breaking or cracking.